Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

         if num != digit:
             break

-        # If the number geneated is longer than our longest sequence, we print the value and save its length
+        # If the number generated is longer than our longest sequence, we print the value and save its length
         if index > length:
             length = index
             print(f"Seed: {n} Length: {length + 1}")